-Yoga and Addiction Recovery
+Yoga and Addiction Recovery in Southern California

 Recovery from drug or alcohol addiction involves more than discontinuing the use of drugs or alcohol.
 Effective, whole-body recovery enables people to rebuild balanced and healthy lives.
 Many in recovery battle stress, anxiety, and negative thought patterns that can prompt relapse.
 Yoga is a powerful way to manage these challenges, helping individuals reconnect with their bodies, calm their minds, and rebuild resilience.